kmizmal/hexo-theme-particlex/en-README.md

 # Hexo-Theme-ParticleX
 >***This English version is not necessarily the latest!***

-The original `README.md` stated:
+The original `README.md` says:

-> Currently, there are **two** theme styles: Full, Night, and Maiden.
+> There are currently two themes: Full, Night, and Maiden.

-However, only one style remains after updates.
-If you'd like to change colors, please edit `main.css` directly.
+However, in this modified version, there's only **one** style left.
+If you want to change the colors, please modify `main.scss` directly.

 ---